 Before discussing fair fighting rules in marriage, we must understand that conflict is normal, unavoidable, and sometimes needed.
+In fact, relationship experts have found that couples who never fight often struggle with suppressed emotions and reduced intimacy.

 If you have to fight, do so out of earshot of the children.
 Children wake up when they hear yelling, so don’t fight when they’re asleep unless you speak quietly.

-One of the hallmarks of mental health is emotional regulation.
-It's the essential guideline for effectively managing marital conflict.
-To initiate an awkward conversation with your spouse, starting with "I feel..." is an excellent approach.
+To initiate an awkward conversation with your spouse, starting with “I feel…” is an excellent approach.

-I feel ignored, furious, disappointed, sad, frustrated...etc.
-Avoid attacking your partner's character.
+I feel ignored, furious, disappointed, sad, frustrated…etc. Avoid attacking your partner’s character.
+Dodge the Four Horsemen, Criticism, Defensiveness, Stonewalling, and Contempt.

-Beginning a conversation with "you always...you never...why did you...how could you..." make your partner the problem.
+Beginning a conversation with “you always…you never…why did you…how could you…” makes your partner the problem.
 No one wants to discuss what is wrong with them.
 If you feel attacked, you are unlikely to remain calm for long.

 Resolving the issue requires you to focus on the subject.
 And discuss one problem at a time.
 Talk from your point of view.
 Don’t frame it as THE point of view.